There is a scene from the movie Forest Gump where Forest discovers that he has a son.

-Find out where their heart is, what is important to her.
+Find out where their heart is, what is important to them.

-Find out what meal she would like to be served, in detail, not what meal she can best serve.
+Find out what meal they would like to be served, in detail, not what meal they can best serve.

 Ask about this, ask about that.

-Until you discover the real her, you will never realize the true attribute of her beauty, her soul.
+Until you discover who they really are, you will never realize the true attribute of their beauty, their soul.